Dr. Ben ShafferDirector of Bands

 Throughout his career, Stuart’s ensembles have achieved multiple championship titles and awards.
 His marching ensembles have placed first at numerous competitions, including the Plano, Crowley and Lone Star Drumline Competitions, and have twice been named North Texas Drumline Association (NTCA) Grand Champions.
 Under Stuart’s direction, his concert percussion ensembles have achieved multiple division 1 ratings at Texas State Solo & Ensemble, won the call for tapes and performed at the 2009 Music For All National Percussion Festival, and performed with guest artists Michael Burritt, Steve Smith, Lalo Davila and Ignacio Berroa.
 In addition, Stuart is the founder and director of Network Percussion Ensemble, an international touring group that offers its students the opportunity to perform on a world stage.
 In 2011, the group traveled to Sydney, Australia, to perform a showcase concert at the world-renowned Sydney Opera House; future tours include Spain and Brazil.

-Stuart has also spent over 20 years in the drum and bugle corps activity, as a member, instructor, caption head, arranger and program coordinator.
+Stuart has also spent over twenty years in the drum and bugle corps activity, as a member, instructor, caption head, arranger and program coordinator.
 He marched Lone Star Drum & Bugle Corps from 1993 until aging out in 1997.
 After that, he spent ten years on the percussion and program staff at Pioneer Drum & Bugle Corps, followed by three years with Revolution Drum & Bugle Corps as a consultant and, later, the Program & Staff Coordinator.
 In his spare time, Stuart performs with a funk-shuffle band, Kalumet, in the Dallas/Fort Worth area.

-The last seven years at Boswell have been amazing!
+The last eight years at Boswell have been amazing!
 We have had so much success and have really changed the landscape on how percussion education is perceived.
 Since 2011 Boswell has been a 2-time state drumline champion as well as Nationally ranked drumline.
 Over the last three years, we have placed in the top 20 in the country.
 The 2019-2020 season is in full swing and we look forward to more great things from the BPD.

 Stuart proudly endorses Zildjian Cymbals and Vic Firth sticks and mallets.